Save Cars

 Brainstorming & Initial Ideas

 In the early stages of this project, I created a table of initial concepts as a space to explore ideas freely.
 Some concepts could coexist, while others were mutually exclusive.
 Each idea included pros and cons, along with questions that came up during the process.
-I also collaborated with a content specialist to brainstorm supporting copy.
+I also collaborated with our content specialist to brainstorm supporting copy.

 These concepts were then presented to Product to align on direction — outlining potential components, pages, and considerations so I could move forward with a clear set of priorities.